Maciej Janowski: Career

-2009

-In 2009 season he rode for Atlas Wrocław (Poland), Rospiggarna Hallstravik (Sweden) and MSC Diedenbergen (Germany).
-In Sweden he rode in nine matches and scored 4.52 point per match.

-He qualified for the Individual Polish Championship Final at MotoArena Toruń as a track reserve.
-Janowski was unsuccessful in defended his Under-21 Polish Champion title in the final he scored 8 points (3,3,R,0,2) and finished eighth.
-He won the Bronze Helmet Final, unofficial U-19 Polish Championship, at his home track in Wrocław.
-He scored a maximum 15 points and he beat Patryk Dudek, Under-21 Polish Champion.
+In 2009, he rode for Atlas Wrocław in Poland, Rospiggarna in Sweden and MSC Diedenberge in Germany.
+In Sweden, he rode in nine matches and scored 4.52 point per match.
+Janowski was unsuccessful in defending his Under-21 Polish Champion title, scoring 8 points and finished eighth.
+However, he did win the Bronze Helmet Final, at his home track in Wrocław, scoring a maximum 15 points.
 On 25 September he was second in Silver Helmet Final, losing to Grzegorz Zengota by two points.

-His team Atlas Wrocław did not compete in the Polish Pairs Junior Championship, therefore he was lent to UKS Żaki Taczanów for this competition only.
-Janowski scored a maximum 18 points in the final and his pair finished third.

-On 11 July Maciej Janowski competed in the Individual U-19 European Championship Final and won the silver medal after winning a run off with Martin Vaculík and Artem Laguta.
+On 11 July, Janowski competed in the Individual U-19 European Championship Final and won the silver medal after winning a run off with Martin Vaculík and Artem Laguta.
 The gold medal was won by Przemysław Pawlicki.
 Janowski and Pawlicki were the highest scorer for the Polish team in the Team U-19 European Championship Final on 23 August and Poland won U-19 European Champion title.
 On 5 September in Gorzów Wielkopolski he scored 13 points for Poland, and the team successfully defended their U-21 World Champion title at Under-21 Speedway World Cup.
 On 3 October will be started in Individual U-21 World Championship Final.

-2010

-Like his Rospiggarna Hallstravik team-mate, Greg Hancock, Janowski moved to Piraterna Motala before a 2010 season.

-On 18 August it was announced that Janowski would join the Swindon Robins in the British Elite League for the remainder of the season.
+Like his Rospiggarna Hallstravik team-mate, Greg Hancock, Janowski moved to Piraterna Motala before the 2010 season.
+On 18 August, it was announced that Janowski would join the Swindon Robins in the British Elite League for the remainder of the season.
 Maciej won the 2010 Polish Under-21 Championship, held in Toruń, scoring a 15-point maximum.
 Maciej is also riding in the U21-World Cup and was 2nd beating the main rival Maksim Bogdanows in Pardubice.

-2011

-In 2011, he became the World Under 21 champion.

-2012

-On 23 December 2011 it was announced that Janowski would be racing for Kings Lynn Stars in the 2012 British speedway season, in the Elite League.
+In 2011, he became the World Under 21 champion and the following season he raced for Kings Lynn Stars in the 2012 British speedway season, in the Elite League.

+In 2013, He won the Speedway World Cup with Poland, scoring 12 points in the final.
+Also in 2013, he moved to Poole Pirates for the 2013 Elite League speedway season.
+He would stay for three seasons and helped Poole win three consecutive Elite League titles.

+A second World Cup winners medal came his way at the 2017 Speedway World Cup, he topped scored for Poland in the final, as the team finished eight points ahead of Sweden.